This morning I received the terrible and frankly heart breaking news that Sonatta Morales has died in RL.

 On top of that all the divorces that will ultimately follow all these relationships will put more money in LL’s coffers!

+What do you think?
+Good idea, silly?
+How many partners do you need?
 Let me know in the comments section below.

+I’ve been premium ever since because you sort of have to if you own land.
 Without a premium account you can’t own land on the Mainland but even when you buy a private region you still kind of need some of the premium account perks such as the chat support.

 Right now, when you become a premium member you get the following benefits;

 L$1000 sign-up bonus** for first-time Premium Account subscribers